MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`args`** - **Arguments**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Additional command line arguments that should be used to build.
-Useful if you want to use -target or -project instead of specifying a Workspace and Scheme.
+Specifies additional command line arguments used to build.
+This input is useful if you want to use `-target` or `-project` instead of specifying a workspace and scheme.
 <!-- :::editable-content-end::: -->
 <br>